Morningstar Star Rating Explainer: What They Are & How To Use Them

 How do Morningstar Ratings Work?

-Morningstar will give a rating to an investment based on their historic returns.
-These can include individual stocks but they are most often used when referring to a mutual fund.
+Morningstar will give a rating to an investment based on its historic returns.
+These can include individual stocks, but they are most often used when referring to a mutual fund or exchange traded fund.

 For stocks, you’re usually deciding whether or not you’re investing in a specific company.
-There are a lot of company-specific factors to consider, the Morningstar rating is not going to play a big role.
+There are a lot of company-specific factors to consider.
+The Morningstar rating is not going to play a big role in your decision.
+Still, it’s another research tool from a trustworthy research firm.

-However, if you’re picking a mutual fund, there are likely several substitutes from other mutual fund companies.
-It’s hard to differentiate between the various index funds that track the S&P 500 index.
-All the big companies, like Vanguard and Fidelity, have that index fund and your differentiator is typically the expense ratio and any tracking error.
+If you’re picking a type of mutual fund, there are several similar funds from other mutual fund companies.
+For example, it’s hard to differentiate between the various index funds that track the S&P 500 index.
+Your differentiator is going to be the expense ratio and any tracking error.
 Here’s where a Morningstar Rating can do some of the work for you.

 There are two Morningstar ratings: